msalibian/STAT406/Lecture18/README.md

 truth <- x.te$V618 <- as.factor(x.te$V618)
 ```

-One unit on the hidden layer is not enough:
+The following tries show that a NN with only one unit in the hidden layer does not perform well.
+As before, we compare two local minima of the NN training algorithm.
+First we show the values of the corresponding local minima of the objective function, and then their error rates on the training and test sets.

 ``` r
 set.seed(123)